Join Us

 Toughness

-• Capacity to absorb energy without fracturing.
+• The capacity to absorb energy without fracturing.

 Edge Retention